Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

-While recent work has proposed preliminary solutions for detecting and repairing SQL errors, these solutions are often straightforward and only achieve limited improvements.
-One line of work~\cite{wang2024macsql,CHASE-SQL,talaei2024chess,E-SQL,RSL-SQL} categorizes errors of their generation results according to SQL clauses and designs rule-based detection for a small subset of these surface-level patterns.
-Another line of work~\cite{din-sql,xie-etal-2024-dea} simply asks LLMs to validate and repair all the generated SQL queries, providing error descriptions or repairing examples.
-Another work~\cite{ning2023errorstudy} categorizes SQL errors from non-LLM techniques, failing to understand the unique errors introduced by LLMs (details in Section~\ref{sec:errors}).
+While recent work has proposed preliminary solutions for detecting and repairing SQL errors, they are often straightforward and have limited improvements.
+Several techniques~\cite{wang2024macsql,CHASE-SQL,talaei2024chess,E-SQL,RSL-SQL} categorize errors of their generation results according to SQL clauses and repair a small subset of these surface-level patterns.
+Others~\cite{din-sql,xie-etal-2024-dea} simply ask LLMs to validate and repair all the generated SQL queries, providing error descriptions or repairing examples.
+An earlier empirical study~\cite{ning2023errorstudy} studies SQL errors of non-LLM techniques, missing the unique errors introduced by LLMs (details in Section~\ref{sec:errors}).
 It also lacks error detection and repairing solutions.

 Given these limitations, it is desirable to conduct an empirical study to understand the text-to-SQL errors of ICL-based techniques, based on which design a systematic, robust, and automated repairing solution.
 There exist several challenges: